elfeck/SGpp-wiki/Linux-(GCC-Clang-ICC).md

 The third way of using SG++ from within MATLAB is jsgpp, i.e., using the Java library of SG++ and import it to MATLAB.
-Before we can use these methods in MATLAB, we have to add
-@c /PATH_TO_SGPP/lib/jsgpp to the @c librarypath.txt file of MATLAB.
+Before we can use these methods in MATLAB, we have to add '/PATH_TO_SGPP/lib/jsgpp' to the 'librarypath.txt' file of MATLAB.
 (Hint: Typing @c matlabroot in MATLAB returns the path of your MATLAB installation.)
-Open the file @c /PATH_TO_MATLAB/toolbox/local/librarypath.txt in a text editor and add the line
+Open the file '/PATH_TO_MATLAB/toolbox/local/librarypath.txt' in a text editor and add the line

 ```console